bniladridas/memoraxx/README.md

 - **User-Friendly Interface**: Supports commands like `exit`, `quit`, and `clear` with fuzzy matching for typos (e.g., `quite` → `quit`).
 - **Robust JSON Handling**: Uses `nlohmann/json` for reliable API communication.

-The project is actively developed on the `main` branch, with an `optimize-algorithm` branch exploring performance enhancements.
+The project is actively developed on the `main` branch.
 Contributions are welcome at [github.com/bniladridas/memoraxx](https://github.com/bniladridas/memoraxx).

 ## Installation